Learn all about rocks with these 15 simple, easy and fun rock activities for kids. Rocks are great for crafting, playing games and collecting.

 11. Go Rock Climbing

-Depending on the age of your kids this could be the actual rock climbing experience or just find some big rocks to actually climb on.
+Depending on the age of your kids this could be an actual rock climbing experience or just find some big rocks to actually climb on.

 I had to add this movie simply because there is a rock man in it and it is a fun movie from my childhood!